neworderofjamie/riscv_ise/README.md

 ``pip install -e .[examples]``.

 ## Kria KV260 installation
-To run examples on a Kria KV260, some other steps are required:
+To run examples on a Kria KV260, some additional steps are required:

 1. Build the udmabuf kernel module by navigating into the ``udmabuf`` folder and running ``make``
 2. Load the udmabuf kernel module with ``sudo insmod u-dma-buf.ko udmabuf0=8000000`` where 8000000 specifies an 128MByte buffer (in hexadecimal).
 It is possible to create larger buffers but, it tends to require killing all running applications to get enough memory.